damnedpie/godot-appodeal/README.md

 If you want to rebuild the plugin, just run ``.\gradlew build`` from plugin project root directory.
 Make sure to provide actual Godot build template (godot-lib.release.aar) for the engine version you are using at ``godotappodeal\libs`` folder.

 ## Changelog

+Added VAST and MRAID adapters to GDAP example (for some reason ads.sdk.core doesn't contain those adapters).
+Also added Sentry Analytics and Stack Analytics.

 Appodeal SDK 3.0.1: added AdRevenueCallback for custom project analytics.
 In your Godot project you can receive RevenueInfo from this callback via adRevenueReceived(revenueInfo:Dictionary) implemented in GodotAppodeal.gd
 Contents and meaning of the dictionary can be found [here](https://wiki.appodeal.com/en/android/get-started/advanced/ad-revenue-callbacks) or in GodotAppodeal.gd.